BuckWoody/PresentationsAndBlogs/SQLtoPostgres/04_-_Indexes_and_Performance.md

 SQL Server builds indexes with locks that can block concurrent DML (depending on edition).
 PostgreSQL has `CREATE INDEX CONCURRENTLY`, which builds the index without blocking reads or writes (at the cost of taking longer and using more resources):

+> Note: Each of the following steps should be run individually.
+If you run UPDATE and SELECT from `pg_stat_user_tables` as a batch, the dead rows may not show up in the results.
+It's best-practice to run the UPDATE first, then separately run the stats query.

 ```sql
 -- Build index without blocking production traffic:
 CREATE INDEX CONCURRENTLY idx_employee_pub_id